 These 7 Promises of God Will Bring You Peace

-Are you overwhelmed by events in the world, or by your own circumstances?
+SISTERS, are you overwhelmed by events in the world, or by your own circumstances?
 Our Presiding Bishop Charles Edward Blake, Sr. shares 7 promises that God makes to those who seek Him.

 “For I know the plans I have for you,” says the Lord.
 “They are plans for good and not for disaster, to give you a future and a hope…I am the Lord, the God of all the peoples of the world.
 Is anything too hard for me?” – Jeremiah 29:11, 32:27 (NLT)